 At first glance, the Lut desert appears to the visitor's eyes like an amazing otherworldly land of rocks, sand, and salt.
 Strange castle-sand formations emerge from the ground next to sand dunes which can reach 300 meters high, and are among the tallest in the world.
 The Lut Desert also evokes "a confused mass of impassable tangled dunes" where life struggles to survive, as described in the book "Crossing Iran's Saharas" in the 1930s by Alfons Gabriel.

-During five years, this is indeed where a NASA satellite registered the highest temperature on the globe, reaching an unprecedented world record of 70.7 degrees Celsius (159.3 degrees Fahrenheit) in 2005.
+For five years, this is indeed where a NASA satellite registered the highest temperature on the globe, reaching an unprecedented world record of 70.7 degrees Celsius (159.3 degrees Fahrenheit) in 2005.
 Black volcano lava which constitutes most of the desert's surface imprisons on the ground the heat coming from the rays of the sun.

 For centuries, explorers have assumed Dasht- e Lut to be deprived of life.
 Indeed, how could any creature survive in such a harsh environment?
 Yet in 2014, a team of international scientists has pierced the secret of life in Dasht- e Lut and found a vibrant ecosystem.
 Several insects and animals have been witnessed: reptiles, desert foxes, cheetah, and a species of falcons called "Balaban", which can reach 200km speed per hour in flight, and is thus known as the world's fastest bird!

 What is the mystery of their survival, in a desert almost entirely devoid of plants?
 Scientists believe that it's the death of migrating birds, lost in the immensity of the desert that has provided a way to sustain other animals' lives.
 Surprisingly too, a "hidden sea" has been found lying under the hot surface of the sand, providing the water essential for life.
-Occasional rainfalls in spring can also drain water in some parts of Lut Desert, definitely a unique ecosystem throughout the world.
+Occasional rainfalls in spring can also drain water in some parts of the Lut Desert, definitely a unique ecosystem throughout the world.

 What makes Lut Desert so enchanting to travellers is its unusual and marvellous Yardangs, the legendary earthy city called "Kaluts".
 These extraordinary protuberances have been caused by strong wind erosion over thousands of years, rising up to 150 meters above the ground, and creating colossal and dramatic shapes.
-At nightfall, these "Sand Castles" are enlightened by the pale lights of the moon, offering breathtaking scenery in the silence land of gravel.
+At nightfall, these "Sand Castles" are enlightened by the pale lights of the moon, offering breathtaking scenery in the silent land of gravel.

 They are so large that they can easily be seen from space.
-That's why it has been considered by the UNESCO as the most spectacular examples of Aeolian yardang formations as the first natural world heritage of Iran.
+That's why it has been considered by UNESCO as the most spectacular example of Aeolian yardang formations as the first natural world heritage of Iran.
 At the same time, it's an exceptional example of an ongoing geological process, as the strong winds will continue to sweep these landforms endlessly.